Welcome to the Reflection Toolkit

 Reflection can be used for many things including:

-• Increasing/improving your performance and skills
+• Enhancing performance and skills

 • Developing employability

-• Applying theoretical knowledge/frameworks to real experiences and using this to expand your understanding of the underlying theory.
+• Applying theoretical knowledge/frameworks to real experiences and using this to expand understanding of the underlying theory.

 If you have questions, didn’t find the things you needed, or have any feedback about the site - please email us at reflection@ed.ac.uk.